PanacheSoftware/PanacheLegalPlatform/README.md

 You should expect missing or incomplete features/functionality with the potential for data loss during upgrades.

+## Issues

+With the project currently being in an early pre-alpha stage many components are in active development and functionality may change reguarly.
+If you find aspects that do not work as expected, or bugs and missing functionality, please check the [Issues](https://github.com/PanacheSoftware/PanacheLegalPlatform/issues) and [Projects](https://github.com/PanacheSoftware/PanacheLegalPlatform/projects) pages to check if those items are already logged and being worked on before creating a new issue.

 ## Documentation

 For project documentation please visit [ReadTheDocs](https://panachelegal.readthedocs.io/)